aksommerville/penance/README.md

 Stretch goals or uncertain:
 - [ ] Static map animation, eg ripples on water.
-- [ ] Solid sprites: Try not to need this, can we do without?
 - [ ] Visual transitions.
 - [ ] Music.
 - - [ ] Drums for Doors Without Walls.